jc782/wedding-website/content/section/order-of-events.md

 ---

 ## 9am - Pre Wedding Park Run
-Everyone welcome to Alton Water Parkrun.
+Everyone welcome to Alton Water Parkrun for the biggest race of the year.

 ## 3:30pm - Arrival

-At St James' Church, Nayland.
+Nayland, Suffolk.
 Parking available tbc.
+Once you have arrived everything within Nayland is in walking distance.

 ## 4pm - Ceremony

-Inside the church
+At St James' Church, Nayland.

-## 5:00pm - Reception
+## ~5:00pm - Reception

-Walk from the Church to Cambridge House, where we will hold our reception.
+Walk from the Church to Cambridge House (this is also in Nayland, confusingly), where we will hold our reception.
+Drinks and canapes.

-## 6pm - Ceilidh
+## ~6pm - Ceilidh

-Everyone loves a ceilidh
+Everyone loves a ceilidh and the Brandon Ceilidh band will be on hand to get everyone active.
+Perhaps unusually this will be before dinner, what better way to work up an appetite though.

-## 7:30pm - Dinner
+## ~7:30pm - Dinner

-A reshuffle may be required
+Please let us know any dietary requirements.

-## 9pm - Disco
+## ~9pm - Disco

-A reshuffle may be required
+Post dinner we have live music from the MP3s

-## 11pm - Wrap up
+## ~11pm - End of play